pcdshub/pcds-gateway-tests/README.md

 ```

 You can also just use ``pytest`` directly, as indicated by the ``make`` output
 above.
-Just be sure you use ``--forked`` mode, otherwise the tools we have
+Just be sure you use ``--forked`` mode when running more than one
-built in to reconfigure EPICS CA environment variables specifically for testing
-may not work correctly.
+test.
+The test suite will fail all subsequent tests after the first one
+otherwise.
+This is largely due to working around pyepics's flimsy support
+for clearing and creating new CA contexts and not something we really have
+control over.

 Notes on tests
 --------------